openobserve/openobserve-docs/docs/user-guide/streams.md

 # Streams

-A stream in OpenObserve is sequence of events(logs/metrics/traces) ,sharing the same source for eg: logs from a specific application or from an enterprize.
+A stream in OpenObserve is sequence of events(logs/metrics/traces) ,sharing the same source for eg: logs from a specific application or from an enterprise.

 To navigate to streams in OpenObserve , select preferred organization using organization selection control, then click on ![Streams](../images/streams_menu.jpg) menu , which will take one to stream list screen.
 The screen lists all streams for selected organization.